The Church of Jesus Christ of Latter-day Saints in Taiwan

-The Church of Jesus Christ of Latter-day Saints in Taiwan refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Taiwan.
-Having 62,772 members in 2024, Taiwan has more members of the church than any Country or Territory in the Church's Asia Area.
+Having 63,425 members in 2025, Taiwan has more members of the church than any Country or Territory in the Church's Asia Area.

 History

 In June 1956, four missionaries arrived in Taiwan.

 Hu Wei-I, a convert, helped translate the Book of Mormon into Mandarin Chinese.

 In November 1984, Gordon B. Hinckley dedicated the Taipei Taiwan Temple.

 Stakes

 As of May 2025, the LDS Church has the following 16 stakes in Taiwan: